anwarlxl/anwarlxl.github.io/README.md

 ## Welcome to Anwar's official Website.

-You will know a Chinese man
+You will get to know a Chinese ITer who is a sensitive guy,.
+I want to try what can we do together over Github.

-You can use the [editor on GitHub](https://github.com/anwarlxl/anwarlxl.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I were a programmer for a few years, an IT manager for some years, a writer intermittenly.

 ### Markdown